Microsoft BI vs SAP BusinessObjects Business Intelligence Platform comparison

 Buyer's Guide

-Microsoft BI vs. SAP BusinessObjects Business Intelligence Platform
+Microsoft Power BI vs. SAP BusinessObjects Business Intelligence Platform

-Find out what your peers are saying about Microsoft BI vs. SAP BusinessObjects Business Intelligence Platform and other solutions.
-Updated: November 2023.
+Find out what your peers are saying about Microsoft Power BI vs. SAP BusinessObjects Business Intelligence Platform and other solutions.
+Updated: March 2024.

-Microsoft BI is ranked 1st in BI (Business Intelligence) Tools with 83 reviews while SAP BusinessObjects Business Intelligence Platform is ranked 6th in BI (Business Intelligence) Tools with 25 reviews.
-Microsoft BI is rated 8.0, while SAP BusinessObjects Business Intelligence Platform is rated 7.8.
-The top reviewer of Microsoft BI writes "User friendly, easy to set up and great for analyzing data".
-On the other hand, the top reviewer of SAP BusinessObjects Business Intelligence Platform writes "Integrates very well with SAP ERP, allows you to scale up or down anytime, and is absolutely trustworthy".
-Microsoft BI is most compared with Amazon QuickSight, Tableau, KNIME, Domo and Databricks, whereas SAP BusinessObjects Business Intelligence Platform is most compared with SAP Analytics Cloud, Oracle OBIEE, IBM Cognos, MicroStrategy and Looker.
-See our Microsoft BI vs. SAP BusinessObjects Business Intelligence Platform report.
+Microsoft Power BI is ranked 1st in BI (Business Intelligence) Tools with 297 reviews while SAP BusinessObjects Business Intelligence Platform is ranked 6th in BI (Business Intelligence) Tools with 102 reviews.
+Microsoft Power BI is rated 8.0, while SAP BusinessObjects Business Intelligence Platform is rated 7.8.
+The top reviewer of Microsoft Power BI writes "A complete ecosystem with an builtin ETL tool, good integrations with python and R, and support of DAX and Power Query (M languages)".
+On the other hand, the top reviewer of SAP BusinessObjects Business Intelligence Platform writes "Web intelligence will work with any amount of data even if you have 10 million rows".
+Microsoft Power BI is most compared with Tableau, Amazon QuickSight, KNIME, Domo and Salesforce Einstein Analytics, whereas SAP BusinessObjects Business Intelligence Platform is most compared with SAP Analytics Cloud, Oracle OBIEE, IBM Cognos, MicroStrategy and Looker.
+See our Microsoft Power BI vs. SAP BusinessObjects Business Intelligence Platform report.

 See our list of best BI (Business Intelligence) Tools vendors.